yyhh-org/site/content/use-xrandr-12-to-swtich-on-external-display-for-thinkpad-laptop.md

 Slug: use-xrandr-12-to-swtich-on-external-display-for-thinkpad-laptop
 Alias: /blog/2007/10/use-xrandr-1-2-swtich-external-display-thinkpad-laptop
 Lang: en
+Summary: Using XRandR 1.2 to detect and control a ThinkPad X61's external VGA display, including clone mode for presentations without restarting X.
 ---

 Thinkpad X61 has an VGA output port, so it supports dual-head display.
 However, with the Intel GMA965 graphics chipset in X61, the thinkpad\_acpi (used to be called ibm\_acpi) kernel module does not seem to support switching on or off this VGA port any more.
 The traditionally used commands, such as "echo crt\_enable &gt; /proc/acpi/ibm/video", no longer work.